CorwinClau/weekly_exercise_3/03_exercises.md

 </div>

   For some vegetable varieties, there are multiple plots recorded for a single variety, and that's why the number of rows increases after using the `left_join()`.
 This may be quite misleading.
 Take the Bush Bush Slender beans as an example.
 People might think that the total harvest of the variety is exactly the same in plot M and D, and that Lisa harvest around 22.13lb of beans at each plot.
 Yet that is not the case, and the problem is that there is no plot information in the garden harvest data.
   It's hard to find out a way to fix it..
-Maybe the only way to fix it would be keep track of at which plot was the beans harvested in the past.
+Maybe the only way would be keeping track of at which plot were the beans harvested in the past.

   3. I would like to understand how much money I "saved" by gardening, for each vegetable type.
 Describe how I could use the `garden_harvest` and `garden_spending` datasets, along with data from somewhere like [this](https://products.wholefoodsmarket.com/search?sort=relevance&store=10542) to answer this question.
 You can answer this in words, referencing various join functions.
 You don't need R code but could provide some if it's helpful.
+  > It'll be helpful to use the `left_join()` function, joining the costs from the `garden_spending`, together with the prices of vegetables in the whole foods market, to the `garden_harvest` dataset.
+Then we can `mutate` a new variable calculating the "revenue" from vegetables planted by multiplying the price from the whole foods market website and the weight of each vagetable variety.
+The amount of money "saved" can be finally calculated by subtracting cost from the revenue.

   4. Subset the data to tomatoes.
 Reorder the tomato varieties from smallest to largest first harvest date.
 Create a barplot of total harvest in pounds for each variety, in the new order.